timholy/SnoopCompile.jl/docs/src/snoopi_deep_analysis.md

 2.718 is jealous
 ...
  Object x: 7
-InferenceTimingNode: 0.928137102/1.733582092 on InferenceFrameInfo for Core.Compiler.Timings.ROOT() with 17 direct children
+InferenceTimingNode: 0.888522055/1.496965222 on InferenceFrameInfo for Core.Compiler.Timings.ROOT() with 15 direct children
 ```

-Even without adding a single `precompile` directive, we've substantially shrunk the overall inclusive time from 2.68s to 1.73s.
+We've substantially shrunk the overall inclusive time from 2.68s to about 1.5s.
+Some of this came from our single `precompile` directive, for `warmup`.
-This was achieved mostly by limiting specialization (using `Container{Any}` instead of `Container`) and by making some results easier on type-inference (e.g., our changes for the `vcat` pipeline).
+But even more of it came from limiting specialization (using `Container{Any}` instead of `Container`) and by making some results easier on type-inference (e.g., our changes for the `vcat` pipeline).

-On the next page, we'll wrap all this up with a few precompile directives.
+On the next page, we'll wrap all this up with more explicit `precompile` directives.